EfficientFrontier-SignalPlus/EfficientFrontier/README.md

      - BTC, ETH, SOL
      - USDT, USDC
      - ADA, AVAX, BCH, BNB, DAI, DOGE, DOT, LEO, LINK, SHIB, SUI, TAO, TON, TRX, XRP.
-     - Stablecoin pairs will no longer be included in the trade volume statistics.
+     - Stablecoin pairs will no longer be included in the trade volume statistics (e.g., USTC/USDT).

      Trades involving any non-whitelisted assets or derivatives will result in a zero score for the day.